deepinv/deepinv/docs/source/user_guide/other/utils.rst

      - Loads an ImageFolder dataset from DeepInverse HuggingFace repository.
    * - :func:`deepinv.utils.load_degradation`
      - Loads a degradation tensor from DeepInverse HuggingFace repository.
+   * - :func:`deepinv.utils.load_torch_url`
+     - Loads a torch tensor directly from a URL for experiments or demos.

 .. _tensorlist: